 Israel and Lebanon — and the consortium — want clarity on this matter urgently.
 This is especially true as Israel’s Karish gasfield lies not far from the disputed zone giving more hope that bloc 9 could yield results.

 Israel in June also licensed their own “bloc 72” that lies next to the disputed zone.

 Lebanese officials condemned this as an infringement of their country’s rights and there have long been unsubstantiated claims in Beirut that Israel’s far more advanced oil industry will seek to extract any and all reserves in the area before Lebanon can get a look in.

-A second Lebanese exploration licensing round is in the works.
 So far, no viable reserves have been found in Lebanon.